 While pandemic has only hastened the trend of large diocesan newspapers shuttering their longstanding print operations so that resources can be directed to other diocesan ministries, Rhode Island Catholic, with its multi-faceted business model and ability to adapt to these changing conditions, has remained strong in the face of such headwinds.
 We have also thrived, winning the most national and international Catholic Press awards in our history over the last two years alone for our coverage, and more than 100 awards overall in the last decade in tandem with our Spanish language edition El Católico de Rhode Island.

-Our publisher, Bishop Thomas J. Tobin, has said that the newspaper continues to be an essential part of the communications effort of the Diocese of Providence, featuring news and information about the Church from near and far, while also serving as a useful source of information for parishes, schools and organizations.
+Bishop Thomas J. Tobin, publisher of Rhode Island Catholic, has said that the newspaper has a unique role in the evangelization efforts of the Diocese of Providence, featuring news and information about the Church from near and far, while also serving as a useful source of information for parishes, schools and organizations.

 “Each week it provides important news and informed opinion about the Church — around the world, nationally and locally — that can be found nowhere else,” Bishop Tobin said.

 Rhode Island Catholic’s ministry of ‘Bringing the Good News to Your Doorstep’ is made possible only through a strong partnership between the diocese and our readers.
 We are most grateful for any support that you can provide through a special gift to our Christmas Appeal and wish each of you and your families a Blessed Christmas and a very Happy New Year!